DoostiH/Logistic-Regression-Bridging-Theory-and-Practice/README.md

 Datasets bundled with the book are in the [`data/`](data/) folder.
 Where data are sourced from public repositories or packages, appropriate citations and links are provided within the relevant R scripts and book chapters.

 ---

+## Solutions to Exercises

+Full worked solutions are provided in the [`solutions/`](solutions/) folder, one script per chapter (`Chapter01_Solutions.R` … `Chapter16_Solutions.R`).
+Each file contains the R code for the computational exercises and the conceptual answers as comments.
+Some solutions build on objects created by the corresponding chapter script in `R/`; where that is the case, a note at the top of the solution file explains it.

+---